Eastern Namibia - a savannah with acacias and wild animals

 Etosha South – The Heart of the Wild near Okaukuejo

-After breakfast, we head south through the endless landscapes of Etosha National Park, where the salt pans and waterholes blend into a singular display of Africa's wild splendour.
-During this transfer-safari, we have the chance to witness breathtaking views of zebra herds, wildebeest, giraffes, and antelopes, shadowed by predators stalking them.
-This part of Etosha is famed for the opportunity to spot the rare black rhino and majestic elephants, often considered some of the largest in Africa.
+After breakfast, we head south through the endless landscapes of Etosha National Park, where the salt flats and waterholes bring together the wild splendour of Africa.
+During this safari transfer, we have the opportunity to witness stunning views of herds of zebras, wildebeests, giraffes, and antelopes, surrounded by predators shadowing them.
+This part of Etosha is renowned for the chance to spot the rare black rhino as well as majestic elephants, often considered some of the largest in Africa.

-By evening, we arrive at Okaukuejo Camp, renowned for its famous illuminated waterhole, where we can watch the animals even at night.
-We set up our camp and head to the waterhole – a captivating spot where rhinos, lions, and hyenas gather in the shadows of the African night.
-With a cup in hand, we immerse ourselves in the unique atmosphere that only Okaukuejo can offer.
+Towards evening, we arrive at the Okaukuejo Camp, famous for its renowned illuminated waterhole, where we can watch the animals even at night.
+We set up our camp and head towards the waterhole – a magnetic spot where rhinos, lions, and hyenas gather in the shadows of the African night.
+With a glass in hand, we immerse ourselves in the unique atmosphere that only Okaukuejo can offer.

-The evening concludes with dinner and storytelling by the campfire, as the stars above light up the savannah, preparing us for yet another unforgettable night in the heart of the wild.
+The evening concludes with dinner and stories around the campfire, as the stars above illuminate the savannah, preparing us for another unforgettable night in the heart of the wild.

 Day 11